anavarre/drucker/README.md

 At the beginning of the build process, _drucker_ will prompt you to enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key then.

+When spinning up the web container, drucker will try to map its web directory to a local path (`/var/www/html`) on your computer.
+Feel free to change this default path to one that is more convenient.

 To connect to a container, simply type:

 ```